-On November 25, 2020 and January 5, 2021, members of the RNCPCC met with members of both the Professional Standards Section of the Royal Newfoundland Constabulary as well as the Royal Newfoundland Constabulary Association.
+On October 27, 2021, members of the RNCPCC met with members of the Professional Standards Section of the Royal Newfoundland Constabulary.
 Topics related to the overall complaint process were discussed.
+This was an introductory meeting to the new head of the RNC Professional Standards Section.

-The Commission received a total of 229 phone and e-mail inquiries from the public regarding how to make a complaint, as well as information on policing, during fiscal years 2020-21.
+The Commission received a total of 200 phone and e-mail inquiries from the public regarding how to make a complaint, as well as information on policing, during fiscal year 2021-22.